When to visit the vet?

 Prognosis and follow-up care

-The prognosis for brachial plexus avulsion depends on the severity of the injury and the possibility of nerve regeneration.
-In some cases, the function of the leg may improve over time, especially if there is only partial damage to the nerves.
+The prognosis for a brachial plexus nerve avulsion depends on the severity of the injury and the potential for nerve regeneration.
+In some cases, the leg’s function may improve over time, especially if there is only partial nerve damage.

-However, with complete avulsion of the nerve roots, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. is often poor, as the nerves generally cannot regrow.
-In such cases, it may be necessary to amputate the affected leg if it causes the dog Pain or impairs its quality of life.
+With a complete tear of the nerve roots, however, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+It can provide information on how a disease is expected to develop. is often poor because the nerves generally cannot regrow.
+In such cases, it may be necessary to perform an amputationAn amputation is the surgical removal of a body part, usually a limb or part of a limb.
+In veterinary medicine, amputation is performed to relieve Pain or prevent the spread of diseases, such as cancer. of the affected leg if it causes the dog Pain or reduces its quality of life.

 Regular follow-up by the veterinarian is important to monitor the healing process and make adjustments to the treatment if necessary.